Hawaiʻi Volcanoes National Park: History

 Kīlauea and its Halemaʻumaʻu caldera were traditionally considered the sacred home of the volcano goddess Pele, and Hawaiians visited the crater to offer gifts to the goddess.
+The name "Kīlauea" means "much spreading", which is a reference to how often it erupts.
+On the other hand, Mauna Loa means "long mountain", which references its great height.

 In 1790, a party of warriors, along with women and children who were in the area, were caught in an unusually violent eruption.
 Many were killed and others left footprints in the lava that are still visible.

 The first western visitors to the site, English missionary William Ellis and American Asa Thurston, went to Kīlauea in 1823.
 Ellis wrote of his reaction to the first sight of the erupting volcano: